 So, I basically keep all my personal pictures and snapshots stored on my iPhone and iPad.
 And with iCloud Photo Library turned on, all my photos are safe in the rare occurrence that I have either device stolen or misplaced.

-Moving Images into Lightroom
+Moving images into Lightroom

-When moving these images into Lightroom, I think of two different ways to really get things going, one being more quick and fast, the other one, more detail oriented– for those who want to create folders from their existing Albums in Photos.
+When moving these images into Lightroom, I think of two different ways to really get things going, one being more quick and fast, the other one, more detail oriented — for those who want to create folders from their existing Albums in Photos.

 This move from Photos to Lightroom assumes that files are in their default locations, that you are using a Mac, and that this is your first time running Lightroom and that Lightroom contains no photos as of yet.
-These instructions will be for those using the latest version of El Capitan as well as Adobe’s Lightroom CC 2015.
+These instructions will be for those using the latest version of El Capitan as well as Adobe’s Lightroom Classic.

-A. Dump all the images into Lightroom!
+Dump all the images into Lightroom!

 This move does not retain any organization created within Photos and will reorganize the photos by creating folders based off the date that the images were taken according to the metadata stored in the image.
 This is a quicker and easier method due to the reorganizing that is done by Lightroom.
 I personally sort and store all my images by date and add a description to each folder after the date, just to help me get a quick clue as to what was there.